Exeter-Diabetes/CPRD-Liz-intership-files/Survival_analysis/scripts/readme.md

 * Forest plot of results
 * Stepwise model selections

-Also included is Martha's cohort definition which is required for both of the scripts to run.
+Also included is Martha's cohort definition which is required for both of the scripts.